sofoste93/Text-Content-Comparison-App/README.md

 # Text-Content-Comparison-App

- This Python App take two text files and compare their content
+>This python based App take two text files and compare their content

+>

+# Contributions
+>